 Research has shown that maintaining a healthy lifestyle which includes eating a healthy diet, exercising regularly, weight management and avoiding excessive consumption of alcohol and drugs can help keep testosterone levels within a normal level.
 There are several medications for low testosterone which include topical gels, patches, subcutaneous injections, intramuscular injections and subcutaneous pellets.

 Low Testosterone Treatment at Clavell Urology in Houston, TX

-Our office provides state of the art treatments for low testosterone for men of all ages in Houston, TX.
+Our urology clinic in Houston provides state-of-the-art treatments for low testosterone for men of all ages in Houston, TX.
 We evaluate each patient as an individual and tailor treatment options specific to the patient’s needs.
 Schedule your appointment for a consultation and full evaluation today!